International students

 Incoming Students

 IULM University has Erasmus+ and Exchange agreements with numerous international universities around the world.
-To spend one or two semesters at IULM, students from partner universities must first be nominated by their home university coordinator.
+To spend one or two semesters at IULM, students from partner universities must first be nominated by their home university coordinator/contact person.
 After the nomination, students will receive instructions to complete the application.

 The official teaching language in IULM is Italian, therefore most of courses and exams are given in Italian.
-To be admitted and attend courses held in Italian, it is highly recommended to have a minimum B1 Italian level.
+To be admitted and attend courses held in Italian, an official certification attesting to the language level possessed by the student (at least B1) is required.
+Certification may be issued by the home university or by official certifying bodies.
 Before the beginning of each semester, an Italian language course for foreigners is planned for interested students.

 IULM University also offers a wide interdisciplinary selection of courses in English.
-To be admitted and attend courses held in English, it is also highly recommended to have a minimum B1 English level.
+To be admitted and attend courses held in English, an official certification attesting to the language level possessed by the student (at least B1) is required.
+Certification may be issued by the home university or by official certifying bodies.

 NOMINATIONS